Page-bottom layout change on the way. Details here.

 - Spell My Name with an S: Sometimes her name has incorrectly been spelled "Sweety Bell".

 - To her big sister Rarity.
 Twilight Sparkle takes advantage of this in "Magic Duel" to disguise her as a filly version of Rarity as part of her magic display.

 - She also shares a bit of her parents' coloring.
 Oddly, Sweetie Belle is the only member of the family with green eyes.

 - Girly Girl to Scootaloo's Tomboy.
 Singing vs high speed stunts.

 - Again, during "Sisterhooves Social", she's the Tomboy to Rarity's Girly Girl because she wants to do the messy obstacle course.

 - Vocal Evolution:

-- If you listen real hard, Sweetie's usual voice cracks are less noticeable since "Hearts And Hooves Day", and her voice deepens a tiny bit over the course of the series.
-But then again, this is what happens when you put a real child actress on the mic over the course of three years.
+- If you listen closely, Sweetie's usual voice cracks are less noticeable post-"Hearts And Hooves Day", and her voice deepens a tiny bit over the course of the series.
+But then again, this is what happens when you put a real child actress on the mic over the course of four years.

 - In the Polish dub of Season 2, Sweetie's voice sounds a bit more mature when compared to her performance in Season 1.
 This is due to the voice actress hitting puberty.